valnoxy/GoAwayEdge/README.md

 Clone this source and restore the NUGET Packages.

 ## 🧾 License
-Dive is licensed under [MIT](https://github.com/valnoxy/GoAwayEdge/blob/main/LICENSE).
+GoAwayEdge is licensed under [MIT](https://github.com/valnoxy/GoAwayEdge/blob/main/LICENSE).
 So you are allowed to use freely and modify the application.
 I will not be responsible for any outcome.
 Proceed with any action at your own risk.

 <hr>
 <h6 align="center">© 2018 - 2022 valnoxy.
 All Rights Reserved.